CircuitVerse/Blog/content/posts/DevjitChoudhury_GSoC22_Phase1_Report.md

 ---

-I am having an amazing time contributing to CircuitVerse Organizing with a great community and very helpful and supportive mentors I can see my skillset grow each and every week.
+I am having an amazing time contributing to CircuitVerse Organizing with a great community and very helpful and supportive mentors I can see my skillset growing each and every week.

 I would like to specially thank [Aboobacker MK](https://github.com/tachyons), [Samiran Konwar](https://github.com/abstrekt) and [Ayan Biswas](https://github.com/ayan-biswas0412) for always being available to help me whenever I get stuck.